Comparing The Differences Of A Sauna vs A Steam Room

 Steam Rooms Use Steam Generators to Create Warmed Steam

-A steam room or a steam bath, is a heated room that uses boiling water to achieve it’s temperature and humdity.
+A steam room or a steam bath, is a heated room that uses boiling water to achieve it’s temperature and humidity.
 While many people consider a sauna and a steam room to be the same thing, the fact is that they are not.
 Yes, a sauna does create steam like a steam room would, but a steam room lacks an actual sauna stove.
 Thus, they cannot be the same thing.

 The history of a steam room goes back to Roman times and Greek.
 Steam rooms are most common in fitness centers as they tend to be a more mild sauna experience.
 This makes the moisture fill the air.
-The temperature inside steam rooms lies between 110°F and 114°F with a 100% humidity level.
+The temperature inside steam rooms lies between 110°F and 114°F with a 100% humidity level

 The overall cost for installing a sauna and a steam shower is on the low end, $8,500 and typically averages about $20,000.
 Should you choose to use a high end sauna wood type such as our Clear Western Red Cedar, Black Taika, or Clear Canadian Hemlock, the cost can significantly increase from there.
 There are a number of ways to save money throughout the process, such as building your own sauna, or using one of our DIY custom sauna kits.